ludocode/onramp/docs/virtual-machine.md

 When an entry's address is zero, this indicates the end of the list.
 An additional memory region cannot start at address zero.
 Its size also cannot be zero.
 The null-terminating address zero does not need to have an associated size.
 The full table in this example is therefore 20 bytes.

-The memory regions listed in this table must not overlap with each other or with the program or heap.
+The memory regions listed in this table must not overlap with each other or with the program or the initial free memory region.
 They also must not include any of the memory in which the PIT and its contents are stored.
 They must be distinct memory regions which are otherwise unused and which the program may use for any purpose.

 This can be useful if the VM or parent program has several disjoint regions of address space that are available to the program.
 This is common in freestanding VMs in which the memory regions represent areas of address space available in a machine's physical memory map.
 It is also useful for parent programs on VMs that implement `alloc` and not `free`.

 (The program may also allocate memory regions at runtime via the [`alloc`](#alloc) syscall.
 Such regions are the only ones that may be passed to [`free`](#free).
-The program may not free its own image, its heap, or any of the additional memory regions passed through this field.)
+The program may not free its own image, its initial memory region, or any of the additional memory regions passed through this field.)